AsmanyAkter/hof-university-rag-chatbot/README.md

 # RAG Pipeline Without Memory (`pipelines-without-memory`)

-This project implements a series of incremental improvements to the RAG pipeline, progressing through four variants:
+This project explores a step-by-step improvement of a Retrieval-Augmented Generation (RAG) pipeline, starting from a simple baseline and gradually adding more advanced techniques.

-1. **Baseline** — standard retrieval and generation with no enhancements
+1. **Baseline** — uses a standard setup for retrieving information and generating responses, without any additional optimizations.
-2. **Query Routing** — introduces intent-based query routing to the most relevant data source, along with an improved chunking strategy for better retrieval precision
+2. **Query Routing** — introduces intent-based query routing to the most relevant data source, along with an improved chunking strategy for better retrieval precision.
-3. **Query Expansion** — builds on Query Routing by expanding the user query into multiple sub-queries to improve retrieval coverage
+3. **Query Expansion** — builds on Query Routing by expanding the user query into multiple sub-queries to improve retrieval coverage.
-4. **Reranking** — builds on Query Routing by applying a cross-encoder to rerank retrieved chunks before generation
+4. **Reranking** — builds on Query Routing by applying a cross-encoder to rerank retrieved chunks before generation.

 ## Why Two Notebooks per Variant?